gnat/surreal/README.md

 ```

 ## 🤔 Why choose `me()` and `any()` over `$` and `$$`
-* No ambiguity unlike jQuery's approach of `$` for both single elements and Arrays.
+* Zero ambiguity; unlike jQuery where `$` returns different things depending on context.
 Less need for sanity checks.
 * Readability.
-English-like and self documenting.
+Reads like English and is self describing.
 * Same verbbage as [Hyperscript](https://hyperscript.org) making this an excellent transitional library.
-* It can be far less wordy to work with elements directly instead of an Array.
+* Super convenience of working with elements directly instead of an Array all of the time.

 ## 📚️ Inspired by